idsc-frazzoli/CS2-2024-notebooks/README.md

 ## Installation Guide: Google Collab
-All notebooks are available on the [CS2 Google Collab](https://colab.research.google.com/).
+All notebooks are available on this [CS2 Google Drive folder](https://drive.google.com/drive/folders/13nXGd9DF19sor8taW5ue47GpjFJV13km?usp=drive_link
-The kernel runs automatically from the browser and no additional installations must be made.
+).
+You need to open the files as a new copy with [Google Colab](https://colab.research.google.com/) The kernel runs automatically from the browser and no additional installations must be made.

 ## Usage